ray-x/dotfiles/README.md

 - Color:

-  Primary with treesitter from nvim nightly (nvim-lsp and this make it hard for me to turn back to vim) nvim-colorizer.lua (display hex and color in highlight), log-highlight, limelight, interestingwords
+  Primary with treesitter from nvim nightly (nvim-lsp and this make it hard for me to turn back to vim), log-highlight, limelight, interestingwords, hexokinase as a replacement for colorizer (display hex and color in highlight)

 - Git: